 Smoking & Tobacco Chewing

-- Smokers have twice the risk for gum infection compared with non-smokers.
+- Smokers have twice the risk of gum infection compared with non-smokers.

 - The longer you smoke, the greater the risk for periodontitis and tooth loss.